bkoi/denas-bakery/README.md

         * #000000: After deciding not to use #59312a as my main text color, I cast my vote on black for a better contrast.
         * #9ebfc9 and #a06b73: These colours were used for my call-to-action buttons to provide an upbeat contrast with their backgound color or image.
 I used two different text colors, black on the blue buttons which change to white on a mauve button once being hovered over or clicked on.
     * ### Typography
         After trialling potential font styles on [Google Fonts](https://fonts.google.com/), I decided to create my logo with the [Lobster](https://fonts.google.com/?query=Lobster) font as it looks playful and its handwritten nature give authenticity to my logo/brand.
 Out of the suggested pairings, [Montserrat](https://fonts.google.com/specimen/Lobster?query=Lobster#pairings) seemed to be the most suitable one to create the illusion of space and lightness on the website, I later added [Lato](https://fonts.google.com/specimen/Lato?query=lato#pairings) as an alterantive font style.
-[Give You Glory](https://fonts.google.com/specimen/Give+You+Glory?category=Handwriting#pairings) was used to create the signature on the Our Story section.
     * ### Icons
         In order to create a simple, yet effective style, I only used a few icons from the [Font Awesome](https://fontawesome.com/) library.
 I relied on them to make the website visually more appealing, for example, by using social media icons or a hamburger icon to make the UI design sleeker on mobile devices.
     * ### Structure